 Feedback should be specific, using examples to assist the recipient to understand what might have been perceived by other people.
 The behaviour that was exhibited should be described with some detail and any impact due to that behaviour that it caused.
 Often, it might be useful to describe what an alternative behaviour could have generated a better outcome and the alternative impact that would have caused (something which the staff member can achieve and according to their ways of doing things).

 Communicating effectively based on individual staff member styles is an important consideration.
 The four types of communication styles need to be taken into consideration which are process, action, people and idea.
 Depending on the individual’s dominant style, they are likely to be more receptive on one style than another.
 Understanding your individual style and meeting the staff members style will make the communication more effective.

-Effective communication processes include the setup of varied communication channels and made regularly.
-When I was manager of a team recently, I would have a regular catch-up with individual team members every 1 to 2 weeks to understand how the team member was feeling, if there were any immediate blockers to their progress, and address any issues or rumours flying around the office.
+Effective communication processes include the setup of varied communication channels should be made regularly.
+Regular catch-ups with individual team members every 1 to 2 weeks is recommended to understand how the team member is feeling generally, if there were any immediate blockers to their progress, and address any issues or rumours flying around the office.

 An open-door policy to staff also important, allowing team members to access assistance immediately in times of need, to try and address issues as soon as possible.

 A regular team meeting with both local and remote workers every one to two weeks is also an important forum, to reiterate strategies, reinforce our goals, motivate with our organisational vision and acknowledge and reward good performance.